jhnbyrn/951-KLR-PAGES/klr_derivative_boost_control_code.md

 If E53 produced a carry, then we set 64h to zero.
 In other words, if the current boost delta is less than one-querter of the latest peak, we zero out 64h, and the accumulator, and jump to the end, where our final term will be neutralized.

 But note also that regardless of what happened with the calculation at E53, at E59 we will bail out with a neturalized term if 64h is zero.
-This is why I said earlier that the decaying value from 65h won't be used.
+This is why I said earlier that the decaying value from 65h won't be used as new peak value.

 Next, we use the value from the gain map, previously loaded into 6Bh based on throttle and rpm: